‘Will And Grace’ Reboot To Ignore Events Of ‘Bummer’ Series Finale — What A Bummer! [Opinion]

 — TVLine.com (@TVLine) August 2, 2017

-For those who need a bit of a mental reboot to remember how things turned out for the pair in the finale frames of “The Finale,” a mature-in-age Will (Eric McCormack) and Grace (Debra Messing), and to an extent, Jack (Sean Hayes) and a still youthful-looking Karen (goddess Megan Mullally), meetup at a dive bar to continue the main duo’s recent reunion at their kids’ shared college from earlier in the episode, which saw viewers introduced to Ben and Lila, Will’s son and Grace’s daughter.
+For those who need a bit of a mental reboot to remember how things turned out for the pair in the final frames of “The Finale,” a mature-in-age Will (Eric McCormack) and Grace (Debra Messing), and to an extent, Jack (Sean Hayes) and a still youthful-looking Karen (goddess Megan Mullally), meet up at a dive bar to continue the main duo’s recent reunion at their kids’ shared college from earlier in the episode, which saw viewers introduced to Ben and Lila, Will’s son and Grace’s daughter.

 A quick visual recap can be seen below.

-And for the record, readers, yes, it is completely plausible for two people who were that close once upon a time in New York City, to not see each other for that long.
-The city is quite huge and furthermore, they never explained on Will and Grace if either Will or Grace moved from away from Manhattan during the split in their friendship, which is another completely realistic thing that people tend to do.
+And for the record, readers, yes, it is completely plausible for two people who were that close once upon a time in New York City to not see each other for that long.
+The city is quite huge, and furthermore, they never explained on Will and Grace if either Will or Grace moved from away from Manhattan during the split in their friendship, which is another completely realistic thing that people tend to do.

 It’s television and the options are endless.
 Go with it.